 Each destination and airline will have its own quirks when it comes to timings and onboard services – these will become apparent as you start your planning and research.

-Of course, there will be some times where you can’t afford to be flexible.
+Of course, there will be some times when you can’t afford to be flexible.
 This could include emergency trips or business travel.
 Or for something less drastic, perhaps you’re after a new airline product that’s only available on limited routes and/or days.

 In those instances, then you’ll need to try your best to search for seats within your parameters.
 But if it turns up empty, then you won’t have many other options left except for potentially paying for the fare.

 From personal experience, it’s always a good idea to hope for the best and to expect the worst.
-But if you successfully land that reward seat booking you’ve been after, then that’s reason to celebrate.
+But if you successfully land that reward seat booking you’ve been after, then that’s a reason to celebrate.

 Reward seats are inherently flexible